 What is a Shear Wall?

 Shear wall is a structural member used to resist lateral forces, i.e., parallel to the plane of the wall.
 In other words, Shear walls are vertical elements of the horizontal force resisting system.

 Shear wall is a structural member in a reinforced concrete framed structure to resist lateral forces such as wind forces.

 This is rarely practical since it also utilizes the space a lot, so they are positioned at the ends.
 It is better to use walls with no openings in them.
 So, usually, the walls around lift shafts and stairwells are used.

 Classification of Shear Walls:

-• Cantilever Shear Wall
+7. Cantilever Shear Wall

-Types of the Shear Wall:
+Types of Shear Wall:

-Type of shear wall as below
+Here, the different types of shear wall are as follows.

-1. Concrete Shear Wall
+- Concrete Shear Wall

-2. Steel Plate Shear Wall
+- Steel Plate Shear Wall

-3. Plywood Shear Wall
+- Plywood Shear Wall

-4. RHCBM (RC Hollow Concrete Wall Masonry.)
+- RHCBM (RC Hollow Concrete Wall Masonry.)